KanavSharma369/StockMarketAPI/README.md

 # StockMarketAPI
-This repo contains the Stock Market API Project
+This project tells the details of a particular stock